makepad/makepad_book/src/quick_start.md

 Your system is now setup to build and run Makepad example applications.
 All examples in this directory have the application name of `makepad-example-` prefix plus the name of directory.

-## To Build and Run on MacOS or PC
+## To Build and Run on macOS or PC

 Running on Desktop is the quickest way to try out an example app.